 Awarded the Audience Prize at the 2009 Malko Competition, he has since then established strong ties to the Oslo Philharmonic, the Danish National Symphony Orchestra, the Stockholm Philharmonic, and the Swedish Chamber Orchestra.
 He has also directed the Royal Concertgebouw Orchestra, the Rotterdam Philharmonic, the Czech Philharmonic, the SWR Stuttgart, the NDR Hannover, the Orchestre national de Lyon, the BBC Symphony and the London Philharmonic Orchestra.

-Trained as an actor, director and educator, Jean Liermier has directed the Théâtre de Carouge-Atelier in Geneva since 2008, one of the leading theatres in French-speaking Switzerland.
-For theatre, he has mainly directed plays from the classical repertoire, such as La vie que je t’ai donnée by Pirandello or Cyrano de Bergerac, with actor Gilles Privat performing the title-role.
-For opera, he has directed The Bear by Walton for the Opéra Décentralisé in Neuchâtel, Die Zauberflöte by Mozart for the Opéra de Marseille, Cantates profanes, une petite chronique, an assembly of Bach’s cantatas for the Opéra national du Rhin and Le nozze di Figaro for the Lorraine and Caen operas, reprised in Nancy and Rennes.
-In 2009, he directed L’enfant et les sortilèges for the Atelier Lyrique de l’Opéra de Paris, reprised at the Teatro Real in Madrid and the Bilbao Opera.
+Trained as an actor, director and teacher, Jean Liermier has been at the head the Théâtre de Carouge, one of the leading theatrical institutions in French-speaking Switzerland, since 2008.
+In theatre, he is mainly interested in staging plays from the classical repertoire, such as Edmond Rostand’s Cyrano de Bergerac or Molière’s Le Malade imaginaire, with actor Gilles Privat in the title roles.
+In March 2023, he directed Alfred de Musset’s On ne badine pas avec l’amour in Carouge.
+In opera, he directed Walton’s The Bear for the Opéra décentralisé in Neuchâtel, Die Zauberflöte for the Opéra de Marseille at the invitation of Renée Auphan, Cantates profanes, une petite chronique, a montage of cantatas by Jean-Sébastien Bach for the Opéra national du Rhin and Le nozze di Figaro for the Opéra national de Lorraine and the Opéra national de Caen (a show that was repeated in 2011 and 2012 in Nancy and Rennes).
+In June 2009, he directed Ravel’s L’Enfant et les sortilèges for the Atelier lyrique de l’Opéra de Paris, a show that was repeated in May 2011 at the Opéra National de Paris, Teatro Real in Madrid and then at the Bilbao Opera House.